Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 If your lender has stated they are willing to remove the delinquencies as a courtesy, ask them to provide you with a letter saying so.
 You can then submit a copy of that letter to Experian and request that the accounts be updated.
 The quickest and easiest way to dispute information on your Experian credit report is by going online to our Dispute Center.
 Learn more on our blog about how to dispute credit report information, along with tips and how the process works.

 Be sure to also check your Equifax and TransUnion credit reports to see if the information you are disputing is being reported to them as well.
 If it is, you will need to submit a separate dispute with each credit reporting company.

 How to Bring Your Credit Scores Back Up After Delinquency

 The good news is that even if the lender is unwilling to remove the delinquencies, the late payments will have less of a negative effect on your credit as time passes.
 You can help your credit recover by continuing to make all payments on time going forward.
-In addition, you can improve credit scores by:
+In addition, you can improve credit scores if you: